PHP Performance Tuning with XDebug

-The first line will enable performance logging, set to to 0 to disable.
-The second line tells Xdebug to append to log files on each page refresh, if you do not set this Xdebug will overwrite the log each time a page is requested.
+The first line will enable performance logging, set to 0 to disable.
+The second line tells Xdebug to append to log files on each page refresh if you do not set this Xdebug will overwrite the log each time a page is requested.
 The next two lines set the output directory and the filename.
-Make sure that you check that Apache (or other web server) has write access to the directory.
+Make sure that you check that Apache (or another web server) has to write access to the directory.

 Once Apache has been restarted, each time a page is loaded from the server, Xdebug will generate a log file containing all the performance profiling information.
 Be careful, as XDebug saves a lot of information to disk and you may find your hard drive rapidly filling up.